How to choose a blockchain platform for your business?

 Proof of Work (PoW)

-This is the consensus mechanism used in Bitcoin.
-In a PoW system, miners compete to solve complex mathematical puzzles, and the first one to solve it gets the right to add a new block to the blockchain.
+This is the consensus mechanism used in Bitcoin and Ethereum (before its transition to PoS).
+In a PoW system, miners compete to solve complex mathematical problems, and the first one to solve it gets the right to add a new block to the blockchain.
 PoW is known for its security but is energy-intensive.

 Proof of Stake (PoS)